bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+UrlVet (SafeSurf).
+Open-source phishing detection engine — paste any URL and get a trust score, a fully explainable verdict, and a shareable security report with live page preview, all in real time: https://github.com/abhizaik/urlvet

 **FastALPR** is a high-performance, customizable Automatic License Plate Recognition (ALPR) system.
 We offer fast and efficient ONNX models by default, but you can easily swap in your own models if needed: https://github.com/ankandrew/fast-alpr

 Leaf.
 Terminal Markdown previewer, GUI-like experience: https://github.com/RivoLink/leaf